kimhjoseph/Roomies/backend/README.md

-To start the server independently of the frontend, run
+To start the server independently of the frontend, run `nodemon server`.
-	nodemon server

 Test Cases: